RobsOnWaves/ged-handler/README.md

 ## Philosophy of the project
 Though this project is aimed to be a ged files handling app, it's also a playground for Python, FastAPI & DevOps.

+The code is object-oriented.

+### For now, the toys I'm playing with on that project:

+- Jira
+- CodeSee
+- Docker
+- Python
+- PyCharm
+- Sonarlint
+- PEP8 compliance

+### Toys that I didn't bring to the project for now but I'm planning to bring:
+- Postman
+- Jenkins (but no server = no Jenkins...)

-There is no frontend for now, as I am not a frontend developer, and some help would be appreciated.
+There is no frontend for now, as I am not a frontend developer, and some help/advices would be appreciated.

 ## GEDCOM existing package